fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 ### smtp_settings.sender_address

-The email address to use as sender for emails sent by Fleet.
+Use this email address as the sender for emails sent by Fleet.

-- Optional setting (string).
+- Optional setting (string)
-- Default value: "".
+- Default value: ""
 - Config file format:
   ```
   smtp_settings: